JohnnyMinho/JohnnyMinho/README.md

 I’m @JohnnyMinho.
-I'm a 4th year student in the Masters of Informatics and Telecommunications in the Univerisidade do Minho.
+I'm a 4th year student in the Masters of Telecommunications and Computer Sciences in the Univerisidade do Minho.

 <!---
 JohnnyMinho/JohnnyMinho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.